enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/dev/build.rst

 There is no distinction between tests & integration tests in JQM so this will run all tests. ::

-	mvn clean install -Pselenium
+	mvn clean install

 Sonar snapshot
 ++++++++++++++++++

-This will run all tests once again.
+This will create a new Sonar analysis.

 ::